 The best bedtime food for weight loss are generally low-calorie and offer some sort of protein and/or fiber.
 Some are also rich in the amino acid tryptophan, a converter to serotonin and melatonin, linked to sleep and wake cycles.

 However, tryptophan is not used instantly.
 Instead, sources like turkey, chicken, and milk fill up the tryptophan brain tank and a low-carb snack empties it for use.

 Lose weight and sleep great by eating these healthy foods before bed!

 1. A Warm Bowl of Oatmeal

-Oatmeal is one of the best foods to help you sleep, as it is packed with fiber to empty the tryptophan tank.
+Oatmeal is one of the best foods to help you sleep, as it is high-fiber to empty the tryptophan tank.
 They are also a good source of magnesium, a mineral shown to improve sleep efficiency, time, and onset when supplemented.